Newborn Testing: Types of Tests for Newborns

 - Premature birth

-Doctors may feel that additional testing is not necessary because the risk of the baby having a disorder is extremely low and/or the test is not available.
-However, there are kits that you can order from hospitals or laboratories that have these tests available.
+If your doctor thinks that additional testing is not necessary, there are kits you can order from hospitals or laboratories that have these tests available.
 All you have to do is ask your doctor for an extra blood sample.

-Where can I get more information about these tests and disorders?
+Where can I get more information about newborn tests and disorders?

-If you are planning to have a baby, you can get more information on Genetic Counseling and testing.
+Also, if you are planning to have a baby, you can get more information on genetic counseling and testing.